-- To learn the concepts of programming on software tools for Microcontrollers - To develop a program, simulate and debug 8/16 bit and ARM Microcontrollers - To program serial ports and displays device with Microcontrollers - To program on chip peripherals of ARM Controllers - To familiarize a real time operating system - To know the concepts of IOT
+- To learn the concepts of programming on software tools for Microcontrollers - To develop a program, simulate and debug 8051/PIC and ARM Microcontrollers - To program serial ports and displays device with Microcontrollers - To program on chip peripherals of ARM Controllers. - To familiarize a real time operating system. - To know the concepts of IOT